samuelaguiar/taskList/README.md

 # tasklist
-A project from Modern JavaScript From The Beginning
+A project from Modern JavaScript From The Beginning of Traversy Media.
+Course link: www.udemy.com/modern-javascript-from-the-beginning/